szgula/UofG_Robotics_TDP/docs/Strategic_Actions/Score_Goal.md

 Score Goal is one of the most important actions for the robots as it determines which team wins the game.
 Therefore, effective strategies for goal scoring should be considered carefully.

-Figure 1 shows how the Score Goal works.

    <p align="center">
       <img src="../../Images/Score_Goal_flow.png" /><br><br>
    </p>